kveroneau/pas6502/README.md

-# pas6502
+# 65c02 Emulator/VM in ObjectPascal

 This is my 65c02 CPU Emulator/Virtual Machine made in ObjectPascal for use in my upcoming ArcVM project.
-This CPU is not cycle acurate, as that was not the point of it&#39;s development.
+This CPU is not cycle acurate, as that was not the point of it's development.
 It will run as fast as possible on the host operating system.

+This is a Lazarus Package, although you shouldn't need to have Lazarus installed in order to build the unit files and use them in your own project.
+If you wish to use this inside a closed-sourced project, you can create a shared library (.so/.dll) and link your closed-source project to the shared library.
+Many closed-source projects use GPLv2 code like this, and if it's generally not allowed through the GPLv2 license, then I hereby grant permission for you to use this within an externally linked shared library file.
+It cannot be statically linked, as then it becomes part of your binary code.
+If you do use this code in any way shape or form, please provide with it the required license information and my name as the general author of the code.